LeoBlanchette/articles/the_divine_accounting/README.md

 This confirms that the **Weighed and Divided values are not just symbolic--they are directly tied to inheritance and judgment in favor of Israel**.

-Multiplication reverses the judgment logic: if something was **divided**, then multiplying reveals what was originally assigned--and what is now being **transferred or stripped**.
+Multiplication effectively reverses the act of division, allowing us to reconstruct the original grouped quantity--and what is now being **transferred or stripped**.

 The values in Gerahs imply a process having to do with redemption.
 The **144,000** recieve the kingdom of the beast.
-This is implied that in the framework--"divided" is that which is given to another kingdom.
+This is implied in the framework: "Divided" is that which is given to another kingdom.
 In this case, the kingdom of the world goes to the elect.

 See the Process--Converted to Minas